|

 When you specify values you specify them from left to right and

 then from top to bottom.
-You can specify more than one filter at
+You can specify more than one filter at a

-a time and the results will be added together.
+time and the results will be added together.

 The default kernel is a standard Sobel edge detector.
-This contains
+This

-added together.
+and then added together.
 The two kernel values are:

 |